-The number of international students in the US reached an all-time high in 2019, making it the fourth consecutive year with more than one million international students.
+The number of international students in the US reached an all-time high, with more than one million international students.

 International students make up 5.5 percent of the total US higher education population.
 They also contributed $44.7 billion to the US economy in 2018, an increase of 5.5 percent from the previous year, according to the U.S. Department of Commerce.